Monaco Grand Prix

-This F1 street circuit being one of the most dangerous in the calendar, has 4 deaths that have been caused on the track.
+Monaco is considered to be the best F1 street circuit and also one of the most dangerous in the calendar,4 deaths have occurred on the track.
 There have been almost 5 variations to this track and has seen a lot of change over the years.
 The driver of any car makes about 60-63 gear changes per lap and the longest stretch of acceleration goes on till about 8 seconds in the tunnel.
 All the cars are set in a high downforce setting during this race because there are some hard corners to tackle such as the Fairmont Hairpin which slows a car down to about 40kmph when at it.

 Drivers from Monaco

-Some famous drivers from the city of Monaco are Louis Chiron(who was the oldest driver to ever race at the age of 55), Olivier Beretta and F1’s newest young sensation Charles Leclerc who currently drives for Alfa Romeo-Sauber.
+Some famous drivers from the city of Monaco are Louis Chiron(who was the oldest driver to ever race at the age of 55), Olivier Beretta and F1’s newest young sensation Charles Leclerc who currently drives for Scuderia Ferrari.
 Ayrton Senna’s last win also happened to be at this circuit.
 McLaren currently has the record for the most wins ever at the Circuit de Monaco.

 The Track - Circuit De Monaco